 If you are blasting small parts occasionally, an inexpensive cabinet will work.
 If you overuse it, it will quickly become your most hated tool.

-Our all-new Shop Standard 2.0 is ideal for home use or in a smaller shop.
+Our all-new Shop Standard 2.0 available is ideal for home use or in a smaller shop.
 It comes in four cabinet sizes, 700 cfm pressure blower, 100% welded cabinet and dust collector construction complete with abrasive separator reclaimer, air pulse filter cleaning as well as pneumatic vibrator cleaning cycle.
 This may seem like too much machine, but it’s nearly guaranteed to eliminate buyer remorse.
 It is designed to use air compressor cfm volumes created by small compressors operating using 220-volt single-phase electricity

 We’ve been manufacturing sandblasting cabinets since the 1970s.
 We make more than 180 standard models and sizes of abrasive blast cabinets.
 In addition to a comprehensive list of included features, we offer more than 80 optional features for increased productivity, durability, and operator safety.
 If you’re not sure what machine is the right fit for your needs, give us a call or visit our Buying Guide.